 If the fileLocation object’s uri property (§3.4.3) specifies a relative reference and its uriBaseId property (§3.4.4) is absent, then uri SHALL be interpreted relative to the location of the root file.

-instanceGuid property
+guid property

-An externalPropertyFile object SHALL contain a property named instanceGuid whose value is a GUID-valued string (§3.5.3) which provides a unique, stable identifier for the external property file.
+An externalPropertyFile object SHALL contain a property named guid whose value is a GUID-valued string (§3.5.3) which provides a unique, stable identifier for the external property file.

 itemCount property